imor/mini-lsm/mini-lsm-book/src/week3-05-txn-occ.md

 src/lsm_storage.rs
 ```

-Note that `commit` involves producing a write batch, and for now, the write batch does not guarantee atomicity.
-You will need to change the WAL implementation to produce a header and a footer for the write batch.
+`commit` produces a write batch, and currently batches are not atomic.
+Update the WAL to include a header and a footer around each batch to ensure atomicity.

 The new WAL encoding is as follows: